nahi/httpclient/README.txt

 - Changes

+  Sep 22, 2007 - version 2.1.2

+    * HTTP
+      * implemented Negotiate authentication with a support from exterior modules. 'rubyntlm' module is required for Negotiate auth with IIS.
+        'win32/sspi' module is required for Negotiate auth with ISA.
+      * a workaround for Ubuntu + SonicWALL timeout problem. try to send HTTP request in one chunk.

+    * SSL
+      * create new self-signing dist-cert which has serial number 0x01 and embed it in httpclient.rb.
+      * update cacert.p7s. certificates are imported from cacerts in JRE 6 Update 2.
+1 expired CA certificate
+        'C=US, O=GTE Corporation, CN=GTE CyberTrust Root' is removed.

+    * Bug fix
+      * [BUG] SSL + debug_dev didn't work under version 2.1.1.
+      * [BUG] Reason-Phrase of HTTP response status line can be empty according
+      * to RFC2616.

   Aug 28, 2007 - version 2.1.1

     * bug fix
       * domain_match should be case insensitive. thanks to Brian for the patch.
       * before calling SSLSocket#post_connection_check, check if
         RUBY_VERSION > "1.8.4" for CN based wildcard certificate. when
-        RUBY_VERSION <= "1.8.4",  it fallbacks to the post_connection_check method in
+        RUBY_VERSION <= "1.8.4",  it fallbacks to the post_connection_check
-        HTTPClient so httpclient should run on 1.8.4 fine as before.
+        method in HTTPClient so httpclient should run on 1.8.4 fine as before.

     * misc
-      * added HTTPClient#test_loopback_http_response which accepts test loopback response which contains HTTP header.
+      * added HTTPClient#test_loopback_http_response which accepts test
+        loopback response which contains HTTP header.

   Jul 14, 2007 - version 2.1.0